Fedjmike/cucats-python/Preparation.md

 * Start your terminal and install it using your package manager.
 For example, `sudo apt-get install python3` or `sudo yum install python3`

-## Installing the package installer
+## Installing the package installer (Optional)

+This is not necessary for the workshop.
+But if you want to use Python in the future, this might come in handy.

 Python comes with many useful libraries which you can install easily with a package manager.
-Here we will be using [pip](https://pip.pypa.io/en/latest/installing.html).
+Here we will provide instructions for installing [pip](https://pip.pypa.io/en/latest/installing.html).

 ### Windows
-* The installer installs pip by default.
+* The Python 3 installer installs pip by default.
 You can check if it is installed by entering `pip --version` or `py -3 -m pip --version` in your command prompt.
 If The first command gives you an error but the second one works, you might want update it with `py -3 -m pip install --upgrade pip`, and you enter `pip --version` afterwards.
 * If it is not installed, you can follow the following instructions to install it.
 * Download the [installer script](https://bootstrap.pypa.io/get-pip.py) and save it somewhere (e.g. your desktop).
 * Browse to your desktop, hold down `shift` and right click on an empty space, select `Open command window here`.